ottopoikajarvi/NLP_Project2019/README.md

 appearance_visualizer.py visualizes the data in time_results.txt.
 You need to run appearance_searcher.py before you can run appearance_visualizer.py.

 You can change the dataset directory name in the scripts if you want to.
 Remember to check that the "directoryname" variable points to the correct directory. "search_file" represents the file with the searched word's different forms.
 Edit the "searched_word" variable in appearance_visualizer.py to edit the word shown in the bar graph.

+## What you need to do to run task 2-4 implementation

+### NOTICE: The task 2-4 implementation has only been tested on Linux
+Requirements: nltk, stop-words, matplotlib, pandas, Turku neural parser pipeline, CoNLL-U Parser https://pypi.org/project/conllu/

+Python 3 should start with python3 command in terminal.

+Start Turku neural parser pipeline according to the installation guide, use server mode.

+Use python-scripts found in data_preparation to prepare the dataset.
+Run gui.py in order to start the UI.
+Then use the UI to limit the dataset and send wanted sentences to the Turku neural parser pipeline and to draw figures of the results.